-In a child custody case just being a 'good' parent isn't enough, just being honest isn't enough, you have to substantiate everything, and support your claim to being a 'good' parent, the primary carer, a good provider, that what you are claiming is true, or that what someone else is claiming is not.
+In a child custody case just being a 'good' parent isn't enough, just being honest isn't enough, you have to substantiate everything, and support your claim to being a 'good' parent, the primary carer, a good provider, in a stable relationship, that what you are claiming is true, or that what someone else is claiming is not.
 These court cases create frustration, and friction, because multiple parties see the 'best' outcome as different, see the 'rights' as being different, see the needs of children differently, and many can justify whatever position they take, at least to themselves.
 You need to justify it to a court, this requires investigation and evidence gathering.

 Avoid taking any illegal action, no matter how good it may make you feel at the time.
 Avoid 'padding' your claim, stick to the facts.
 You are dealing with matters which must be decided by a court.
 Your actions reflect on your credibility, that is the weight that is given to your evidence, as well as your suitability as a parent, to have care of, or access to, children.

 When making an application for custody, or fighting a child custody application or access, or alleging a breach of conditions, especially where this places a child at risk, remember to always be prepared to substantiate any allegation, to add weight to the argument, because the Magistrate has to weight the evidence, when deciding an action, they cannot just take your word for it.
 When you need to prepare, to gather the evidence, the proof, to support your court case, you need a Townsville private investigator, call us for a free quote.